dingbat/nsrails/readme.md

 ***

-NSRails is a light-weight Objective-C framework that provides a high-level, ActiveResource-like API.
+NSRails is a light-weight Objective-C framework that provides your classes with a high-level, ActiveResource-like API.
 This means CRUD and other operations on your corresponding Rails objects can be called natively via Objective-C methods.

 Instances will inherit methods to remotely create, read, update, or destroy a remote object: